aarongelf/aarongelf.github.io/index.md

   <img src="/assets/images/regression_actual_vs_predicted.png">
 </p>

-Our linear regression model achieved an <strong>R<sup>2</sup> score of 0.461</strong>, indicating that approximately <b>46% of the variance</b> in the Sold/List Ratio can be explained by the model's features.
-The model's <b>Mean Squared Error (MSE) of 0.001 and Root Mean Squared Error (RMSE) of 0.022</b> suggest that the predictions are relatively accurate, but there is still room for improvement.
+Our linear regression model achieved an <strong>R<sup>2</sup> score of 0.461</strong>, indicating that approximately <strong>46% of the variance</strong> in the Sold/List Ratio can be explained by the model's features.
+The model's <strong>Mean Squared Error (MSE) of 0.001 and Root Mean Squared Error (RMSE) of 0.022</strong> suggest that the predictions are relatively accurate, but there is still room for improvement.
 The scatter plot of predicted versus actual Sold/List Ratios shows that the model is reasonably good at predicting the sold/list ratio, with some deviations indicating that other factors not included in the model may also influence the final sale-to-list price ratio.